 (1) The Board has named the Chairman of the Board as an Executive Officer for succession planning.
-The Chairman of the Board does not receive compensation beyond Board fees, including a fee for performing the Chairman's duties, and does not participate in operating management.
+The Chairman of the Board does not receive compensation beyond Board fees and does not participate in operating management.

 A brief summary of the background and business experience of the Executive Officers of the Bank who have not previously been described is set forth below: